anishakshyp/anishakshyp/README.md

 ## About Me :
-- Pre-final year CSE undergraduate interested in Coding and Design
+- Junior year CSE undergrad interested in Coding, Design and Software
-- Working on Web Development and Java Projects
+- Working on Web Dev and ML Projects
-- AI and ML enthusiast
-- Currently exploring in the field of Cloud Computing, Machine Learning and Deep Learning
+- AI and ML enthusiast exploring the field of Cloud Computing, Machine Learning and Deep Learning

 ## Socials :
 <div id="badges" align="center">